-Catalog Description: The goal of the Psychiatry Externship is to prepare medical students to recognize, diagnose, and care for patients with psychiatric disorders encountered in most medical practices.
-At the beginning of the course, students will be given an outline of specific course objectives plus other orientation materials.
+Catalog Description: The goal of the Psychiatry Clerkship is to prepare medical students to recognize, diagnose, and care for patients with psychiatric disorders encountered in most medical practices.
 Students will be assigned to work with interdisciplinary teams which will aid the student in meeting course objectives.
 Students will be assigned patients and will follow in-hospital.
 They will attend teaching rounds and a variety of teaching conferences.
-Each student will be required to attend a series of weekly lectures/discussions at UMMC and present a case report at their individual teaching sites.
-Case reports include the presentation, course, and clinical outcome, in addition to a literature review of the crucial issues related to the case.
+Each student will be required to view a series of lecture recordings and complete a clinical case report at their individual teaching sites.
+Case reports include the course and clinical outcome, in addition to a literature review of the crucial issues related to the case.

 Sites: For a description of each clinical site, please click here.